What is health and physical education about?

 Keeping Ourselves Safe

 Keeping Ourselves Safe is a Police based programme taught in New Zealand schools.
+We run this as part of our health curriculum every alternate year with the guidance from the local Police Education Officer.
 Please click on this link to read more information.